francisco-perez-sorrosal/satnbot/README.md

 1. Create your server where to chat with your bot
 2. Create your applicatoin/bot in the [Discord Dev Portal](https://discord.com/developers)
 3. Assign the right permissions to let your bot do things! 🥶

+    3.1.
+In OAuth2's URL generator, select the scopes (e.g. `bot` and `application.command`)
+    3.2 Then select the bot permissions (e.g. `administrator`)
-4. Generate the url and invite your bot to your server!
+4. Copy the generated url and invite your bot to your server!
-5. In your server, add the permissions to the commands that the bot registers 🧐 (e.g. /syf)
+5. In your server, add the permissions to the slash commands (see below) that the bot registers (Server Settings/Integrations) 🧐 (e.g. /syf)
 5. Use it!

 ## Slack